Developing shale gas and oil in the UK

 This concluded that “the health, safety and environmental risks associated with hydraulic fracturing (often termed ‘fracking’) as a means to extract shale gas can be managed effectively in the UK as long as operational best practices are implemented and enforced through regulation.”

-In September 2013 Professor David MacKay (the DECC’s Chief Scientist) and Dr Timothy Stone wrote a report on potential greenhouse gas emissions from UK produced shale gas.
+In September 2013 Professor David MacKay (then DECC’s Chief Scientist) and Dr Timothy Stone wrote a report on potential greenhouse gas emissions from UK produced shale gas.
 They concluded that the overall effect of UK shale gas production on national emissions is likely, with the right safeguards, to be relatively small.
 Indeed emissions from the production and transport of UK shale gas would likely be lower than from the imported Liquefied Natural Gas that it could replace.

 Public Health England assessed the risk to human health of extracting shale gas in an October 2013 report.
 They evaluated available evidence on issues including air quality, radon gas, naturally occurring radioactive materials, water contamination and waste water.
 They concluded that “the risks to public health from exposure to emissions from shale gas extraction are low if operations are properly run and regulated.”

+What is fracking?
 More information is available in our “Facts about fracking” booklets.

 DECC works closely with regulatory partners to make sure any exploration and development activity associated with the development of new energy resources is safe and sustainable, but we continue to improve it.